 - General overview of statistical methods and "how-to" information on statistical practice

 All investigators, regardless of experience level, may schedule a consultation.
-However, preference is given to new and developing investigators — experienced, grant-funded investigators would be expected to have an established relationship with a biostatistician or epidemiologist outside of CTSA, such as in HSR.
+However, preference is given to new and developing investigators — experienced, grant-funded investigators would be expected to have an established relationship with a biostatistician, epidemiologist or qualitative research methodologist outside of CTSA, such as in HSR.

 In addition to straightforward cases, the BERD Resource welcomes unusual and unique cases.
 These cases may stimulate novel methodological tools, which are encouraged by the national CTSA program.